Dr Alex Louise Pearl

 Profile

-I am an ESRC Postdoctoral Research Fellow based in the School of Law.
-My Fellowship focuses upon achieving academic, policy and real-world impact to improve financial flourishing outcomes for disabled adults living in the community.
+From 2023 to 2025 I completed an ESRC Postdoctoral Fellowship in the School of Law which focused upon achieving academic, policy and real-world impact to improve financial inclusion and wellbeing outcomes for disabled people in the community.

 I obtained a first-class undergraduate degree in Law from Leeds University, before completing a Master’s in International and European Human Rights Law for which I received the highest marks ever awarded by the School of Law.
 I was awarded the ‘School of Law Teaching and Research Scholarship’ to undertake my doctoral research.

 As a disability researcher and activist, I am very interested in engaged sociolegal disability research.
-I am part of the Executive Group within the Centre for Disability Studies and I am actively involved in the Centre for Law and Social Justice, having introduced and coordinated an ongoing seminar series exploring innovative methodological and theoretical approaches to engaged sociolegal research.
+I am part of the Executive Committee within the Centre for Disability Studies at Leeds University and I am actively involved in the Centre for Law and Social Justice within the School of Law.
 I am also involved in the ‘U-Lead East Asia Disability Rights Forum Project’ alongside Professor Anna Lawson FBA, FAcSS, Visiting Professor Stephen Hallett and several human rights-focused disabled people’s organisations.
-The U-Lead project explores new frontiers in disability research and activism across the globe and I am a co-editor of the forthcoming U-Lead book, due for publication in 2025.
+I am a co-editor of the forthcoming U-Lead book, due for publication in 2026.

 Responsibilities